-The doctor or nurse will perform a physical exam and ask questions about the person's medical history and symptoms.
-This will almost always include asking questions of family members and friends.
-They should come to the appointment.
+The doctor or nurse will perform a physical exam and ask about the person's medical history and symptoms.
+This will usually include asking questions of family members and friends.
+For this reason, they should come to the appointment.

 Medical history questions may include: